rreilly70/Getting-Started-with-Entity-Framework-Core-Code-First-Using-ASP.NET-MVC-Core/README.md

 I encourage feedback and please let me know where things can or should be refactored to make them easier to understand or more efficient.
 This was a first go round at matching functionality from the original and there is probably ample room for improvment.

+### This project was built with Visual Studion 2015 Update 3.
+You can use other Dev tools like Visual Studio Code but this source should just load right up into VS 2015 update 3 and compile and run.

 ## Additonal Features
 * Generic Repository Pattern
 * Unit of Work Pattern